SAP-samples/teched2022-XP260/exercises/ex5/README.md

 2. In the "Add System Mapping Dialog", select the back-end type "ABAP System" and click on "Next"
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping.png" width="70%">

-3. Review the list of availabble protocols.
+3. Review the list of available protocols.
 We recommend to use the encrypted versions of the protocols whenever possible: HTTPS, LDAPS, RFC SNC and TCP SSL.
 For this exercise, select HTTPS and click on "Next".
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping_Protocol.png" width="70%">

 4. Enter the details for the on-premise back-end system that shall be made available to the cloud.
 Then internal host is "ecc60.mycompany.corp", the port is 1443.
 Click on "Next".
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping_Internal.png" width="70%">

 :bulb: For this TechEd workshop, we are working with dummy connections to explain the security recommendations.
-So the internal host configured here does not really exist in the landscape
+The internal host configured here does not really exist in the landscape

 5. Enter the details for the virtual host.
 The hist name is "sales-system.cloud", the port is 443.
 As you can see in the dialog, we highly recommend to use a different host name here so as to not unnecessarily leak information about your on-premise hosts to the cloud.
 Click on "Next".
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping_Virtual.png" width="70%">